LG Wing: Hinge

 The phone utilizes a hinge that can rotate 90 degrees.
 The hinge has a double locking mechanism, and is secured by two springs which guide the phone to an opened or closed position.
 A small hydraulic damper allows for more refined movements of the hinge.
 LG rated the mechanism as supporting up to 200,000 uses.

 Hardware

 The LG Wing is powered by the Qualcomm Snapdragon 765G and Adreno 620 GPU.
 It has 128 or 256 GB of UFS internal storage, paired with 8 GB of LPDDR4X RAM.
-MicroSD card expansion is supported through a hybrid dual-SIM slot, up to 1 TB.
+MicroSD card expansion is supported through a hybrid dual-SIM slot, up to 2 TB.

 The main display is shared with the Velvet and V60 ThinQ, a 6.8" FHD+ P-OLED with a 41:18 aspect ratio, and the secondary display is a 3.9" G-OLED with an 31:27 aspect ratio.
 The main display also features an under-screen optical fingerprint scanner.
-The battery capacity is 4000 mAh, and can be recharged wired over USB-C at up to 25 W or wirelessly via Qi at up to 9 W.
+The battery capacity is 4000 mAh, and can be recharged wired over USB-C at up to 25 W (Quick Charge 4.0+) or wirelessly via Qi at up to 13 W.